khalilhimura/rasa3-rock-paper-scissors/README.md

 `rasa run actions` Start Rasa Action Server

+`rasa run` Start Rasa server

 `rasa shell` Play "Rock Paper Scissors" in terminal

 ## Redo demo at https://youtu.be/PfYBXidENlg

+If working from localhost, run ngrok to get an online address for Telegram webhook URL in credentials file